heinrich-hernandez/emerkado/README.md

 git clone https://github.com/heinrich-hernandez/emerkado.git
 ```

-Make sure to have both node, php and composer installed.
+Make sure to have node, php and composer installed.

 Now let's go to our project directory: